yenything/yenything.github.io/pages/about.md

 ---

-> As a consultant with 4+ years of experience solving business issues and improving business process/IT system, I am pursuing a Master's degree in Data Science to deliver data-driven insights for companies.
+> With over four years of experience as a consultant, I specialize in resolving business issues and enhancing business processes and IT systems.
+Additionally, I am pursuing a Master's degree in Data Science to equip myself with the necessary skills to provide companies with data-driven insights.

 ## What is Web Design?